dscho/xkcd/content/comics/2012-7-9-united-shapes.md

 [Maine contains a hand doing a Vulcan salute.]

-[Massachusetts contains an elephant, being ridden by a man who is carrying tea.]
+[Massachusetts contains an elephant carrying crates of tea and being ridden by a man.]

 [Rhode Island contains the bow half of a boat's hull.]

-[Connecticut contains a train conductors hat.]
+[Connecticut contains a train conductor's hat.]

 [New Jersey contains a bent-over old person carrying a cane.]